The International Trade Law Review: Chile

 Furthermore, Chile has subscribed to four categories of commercial agreements, which differ in coverage and in the degree of commitment.
 The first kind of agreement is the partial scope agreement, which applies to a limited group of goods with preferential tariff treatment, which is the case for the agreement with India.
 The second is the economic complementation agreement, which liberalises trade in goods and entails deeper obligations, as with Chile's agreements with Bolivia, Ecuador and Mercosur, among others.
 The third kind of agreement is the free trade agreement, establishing a free trade zone between countries, which is the case for the agreements with the United States, Canada, Thailand, China and Mexico, among others.
 Finally, there are strategic association agreements, which include other matters as well as trade, such as social and technological cooperation, and this is the case for the agreements with the European Union and Japan.

 Chile has entered into commercial agreements with the following countries: Australia, Argentina, Bolivia, Canada, China, Colombia, Cuba, Ecuador, Hong Kong, India, Indonesia, Japan, South Korea, Malaysia, Mexico, Panama, Peru, Thailand, Turkey, the United Kingdom, the United States, Uruguay, Venezuela and Vietnam.
-Moreover, Chile has concluded negotiations for another partial scope trade agreement with India and is currently conducting negotiations for a strategic association agreement with Indonesia.

 Furthermore, Chile is party to regional free trade agreements with the following: